 Courses from the "Pre-Medicine Focus Area Electives" list | 3-4 |

-The College of Engineering offers a combined Bachelor of Science in Engineering/Master of Science for biomedical engineering undergraduate students who intend to earn a M.S. in biomedical engineering.
-Students admitted to this program are allowed to apply three engineering courses (9 s.h.) towards both the B.S.E. and M.S. degree requirements, take an additional 3 s.h. of graduate coursework before completing their B.S.E., and attend and participate in the departmental graduate seminar.
+The College of Engineering offers a combined Bachelor of Science in Engineering/Master of Science for biomedical engineering undergraduate students who intend to earn an MS in biomedical engineering.
+Students admitted to this program are allowed to apply up to 12 s.h. of graduate coursework towards both the BSE and MS degree requirements and attend and participate in the departmental graduate seminar.
 Students may begin to work on their coursework or master's thesis starting as early as the summer following the junior year of undergraduate studies.

-- identification of a thesis or project mentor.
+- identification of a research mentor if pursuing a thesis master's degree.

 Engineering Career Services develops and promotes experiential education and professional opportunities for students in the College of Engineering.
 Professional staff coordinate the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including an engineering career fair each semester and other programming related to career development.